 WHAT TO BRING

-- Take sea sickness tablets such as Travelcalm or Kwells prior to departure [we do not recommend Ginger]. we do stock see sick tables but stock is limited.
+- Take seasickness tablets such as Travelcalm or Kwells prior to departure, we do stock see sick tables but stock is limited.

-- For directions to out boat, go to our Find Us page.
+- For directions to our boat, 156 Wharf St, Tweed Heads NSW 2485, Australia go to our Find Us page.

 We follow strict local and state government health and hygiene guidelines and have implemented the following cleaning procedures.

-All cabins, toilet facilities, hand rails, seating, window sills and other common touch points are disinfected and sanitising before every cruise.
+All cabins, toilet facilities, handrails, seating, window sills, and other common touchpoints are disinfected and sanitized before every cruise.

-Yes. despite the fact we are commercially licensed to carry up to 65 guests on each cruise, this year we are intentionally limiting cruise numbers to 20 guests only in line with local and state government directives.
-This ensure that our guests are able to ‘socially distance’ onboard and take advantage of the multiple viewing platform our catamaran has to offer in an uncrowded atmosphere.
+Yes. despite the fact we are commercially licensed to carry up to 65 guests on each cruise, this year we are intentionally limiting cruise numbers to 50 guests only in line with local and state government directives.
+This ensures that our guests are able to ‘socially distance’ onboard and take advantage of the multiple viewing platforms our catamaran has to offer in an uncrowded atmosphere.
 We will continue to monitor and adjust our cruise policies in accordance with changing local and state recommendations.

-We have placed hand sanitising dispensers strategically onboard and encourage our guests to regular wash their hands.
+We have placed hand sanitizing dispensers strategically onboard and encourage our guests to regularly wash their hands.

-All guest will be required to undertake a quick temperature check when boarding the boat.
-In the event you test in the high risk range you will be asked to defer your cruise for the health and well being of all guest.
+All guests will be required to undertake a quick temperature check when boarding the boat.
+In the event you test in the high-risk range you will be asked to defer your cruise for the health and well-being of all guests.

 What types of whales will I see, and will I see whales at all?

-The most common whales seen on our cruises are Humpback whales, however we have seen Southern Right whales, Minkes, Orcas, and Pilot Whales.
-The most entertaining is of course the beautiful Humpbacks, we seem them every day.
+The most common whales seen on our cruises are Humpback whales, however, we have seen Southern Right whales, Minkes, Orcas, and Pilot Whales.
+The most entertaining is of course the beautiful Humpbacks, we see them every day.